-- Six weeks of workshops to take students through the research process in year 1. - To register students thesis title, and ethics clearance by November. - Four weeks of fieldwork workshops in year 2. - Writing support and supervision consultation throughout the process.
+- Workshop attendance to take students through the research process in year 1. - To register students thesis title, and ethics clearance by November. - Fieldwork workshops in year 2. - Writing support and supervision consultation throughout the process.

 4. Our Programme Offerings

 4.1.
 MPhil by Full Thesis in Poverty, Land and Agrarian Studies